VictoriaSavannah-FS/SavannahVictoria_ConnectedServicesApp/README.md

 Repo for a comprehensive mobile application using Expo that demonstrates the core concepts from Module 3.

+- Setup instructions (how to run the app and configure APIs)

+- Firebase setup guide (Functions and Firestore configuration)

+- Testing notes (platforms tested, known issues)

+- Feature list (what works, what doesn't)

 ### Resources

 - [https://docs.expo.dev/guides/using-firebase/]